RedHatProductSecurity/griffon/docs/user_guide.md

 ### Install software

-You will need the following dependencies installed
+You will need the following dependencies installed, for example for fedora 35:

 * python39
+* gcc (to build gssapi wheel)
 * python-39-devel (so gssapi wheel can be built)
 * krb5-workstation (provides access to OSIDB)
 * virtualenv (if you do not want to install python deps into your system)

+or more generally

+* gcc (to build gssapi wheel)
+* python-39-devel (so gssapi wheel can be built)
+* python-devel (so gssapi wheel can be built)
+* krb5-workstation (provides access to OSIDB)

 Setup virtualenv (if you do not want griffon installed in your system)
 ```commandline